clarkwalcott/Zephyr-Group9/sprint2README.md

 ![mainC running](selectionRunning.png)

 3. The user is able to access data through the UI.
 Currently the grandma page is the only active page.
 The functionality is not complete at this time.
+	- AJAX requests will probably be the way we tackle this problem, but zephyr has been giving us problems in every regard
+	- Due to us switching between command line input, and server input, we havent been able to fully implement this functionality

 ![grandma UI page](UIGrandma.png)